Module 1.5: Route 53 & DNS Management

 | ALIAS queries to AWS resources | Free |

 That ALIAS-queries-are-free detail matters.
 If you can use an ALIAS record instead of a CNAME, you save on query costs and get zone-apex support.
-Always prefer ALIAS for AWS resources.
+Prefer ALIAS for AWS resources when Route 53 supports it.

 Creating and Managing DNS Records